mzimbres/rtcpp/README.md

   4) Unsuitable for constant time allocations i.e. allocations that do not depend on the container size and on heap fragmentation.

   To avoid these problems one has to write custom allocators and this is one of the motivations for this project.
 The idea is to use a block of nodes and link the nodes together to form an avail stack.
-That way allocations are performed by pushing and poppig fro the stack.
+That way allocations are performed by pushing and popping from the stack and no use of system calls is made.
 However, since the container node_type is not exposed, we need a workaround.

 Binary Search Trees
 ===================